aspose-gis/Aspose.GIS-API-Reference/english/net/aspose.gis.formats.filegdb/filegdboptions/objectidfieldname/_index.md

 ## Remarks

-This is a creation option and it does not affect reading.
+This is a creation option and it does not affect reading and editing.
 Defines the name of the object ID field (column).
 Defaults to "OBJECTID".
 If any attribute in [`Attributes`](../../../aspose.gis/vectorlayer/attributes/) has name equal to the value of this property, then this attribute is renamed.

 ### See Also